Bah humbug to best one yet

 Consultation Period For Redundancy

 The consultation period for redundancy is a crucial aspect of the redundancy process.
 As an employer, it is vital to understand your obligations in respect of consultation and adhere to them.
 If you don’t, the employees selected for redundancy may have cause to bring an unfair dismissal claim against you.
-At GAP HR, we specialise … Read more
+At Gap HR, we specialise … Read more

 Redundancy Process Timeline